gbrown3/Kipsu-Project/README.md

 pip install flask
 ```

 That's it!
-Remember to always activate your virtual environment with `. ./venv/bin/activate` in the `PiratePlunder` directory before you start the server.
+Remember to always activate your virtual environment with `. ./venv/bin/activate` in the `Message-Project` directory before you start the server.

 ## How to start the server and access the website